Do you seem sad during the winter months? Do you sleep longer, or are you visited by lonely thoughts more often?

-Seasonal affective disorder (also known as SAD) is a type of depression that is generally associated with the passing of the seasons, and most particularly the winter months.
-Reduced light, less access to vitamin D, fewer opportunities to get outside and enjoy fresh air — these are all potential reasons that it just feels more gloomy for some folks during this time of year.
+Seasonal affective disorder (also known as SAD) is a type of depression generally associated with the passing of the seasons, particularly the winter months.
+Reduced light, less access to vitamin D, and fewer opportunities to get outside and enjoy the fresh air — are potential reasons that it just feels more gloomy for some folks during this time of year.

-There are a few ways to tell if you or your close friends are suffering from the changing of the seasons.
-An increased level of anxiety, mood shifts, generally gloomy feeling, and sleeping more are all signs of depression — but SAD occurs like clockwork around the colder, darker months.
-Pay attention to your thoughts, your feelings, and those of the people around you.
+There are a few ways to know if you or your close friends are suffering from the changing seasons.
+An increased level of anxiety, mood shifts, generally gloomy feeling, and sleeping more are signs of depression — but SAD occurs like clockwork around the colder, darker months.
+Pay attention to your thoughts, your emotions, and those of the people around you.

-Fighting back against seasonal depression can be a daunting task, but it’s possible when you focus on yourself and observe some self-care practices you may have been neglecting.
+Fighting back against seasonal depression can be daunting, but it’s possible when you focus on yourself and observe some self-care practices you may have been neglecting.
 For instance, get some sunlight.
-One of the proven symptoms of SAD is the lack of serotonin in your brain, and the sun helps you build that particular chemical, as well as vitamin D levels, and can help you stave off depression.
+One of the proven symptoms of SAD is the lack of serotonin in your brain, and the sun helps you build that particular chemical and vitamin D levels and can help you stave off depression.
 Open your blinds and let the winter sun into your room.
 Or, turn to technology and invest in a lightbox specifically designed to treat the symptoms of SAD.

 Another way you can stave off feelings of anxiety is by cleaning your home.
 Yes, cleaning.
 When family members are being negative or critical, or when you are experiencing unwanted tension, decluttering a messy space and cleaning can inject positivity into your home.

-Hypnosis like the kind used by mindset coach Don L. Price can also be a powerful tool to help you re-focus on yourself and your own needs.
-It has been shown to improve self-confidence, relaxation, and motivation and can be helpful in controlling anxiety.
-Hypnotherapy, as a result, along with mindset coaching, can be an important way to fight seasonal depression and regain control of your emotions.
-Mindset coaching in particular can help you get into the right headspace to expel self-doubt and negative feelings.
+Hypnosis, like the kind used by mindset coach Don L. Price, can also be a powerful tool to help you re-focus on yourself and your own needs.
+It has been shown to improve self-confidence, relaxation, and motivation and can help control anxiety.
+As a result, hypnotherapy and mindset coaching can be important ways to fight seasonal depression and regain control of your emotions.
+Mindset coaching can help you get into the right headspace to expel self-doubt and negative feelings.